I’ve been using speech input for more than three decades after a bout with repetitive strain injuries in my hands.

 Here’s a nice take on Human-Machine Grammar and Utter Command from James Stout’s Hands-Free Coding blog.
-Feel free to contact me if you’re interested in helping with an open source Utter Command effort.
+Stout is a key contributor to Talon.

 AccessU, May 16, 2018